 As early as the 19th century, the Upper Castle housed numerous homes.
 In 1884, the residents were awarded the status of a separate "Castle Community" with their own mayor and administration.
 Not until 1919 was the Castle Community merged into the town of Greiz again.
 Parts of the buildings are still used for residential purposes today.

-The Upper Castle is owned by the town of Greiz and has been undergoing redevelopment since 1991.
+The Upper Castle is owned by the town of Greiz and was redeveloped and restored in 1991.

 In November 2010, the museum in the Upper Castle opened, displaying the permanent exhibition "From the Land of Reeves to the principality of Reuss, Older Line".
 Its main topics are the history of the reeves, lords, Imperial Counts and Imperial Princes of Reuss and the associated residential culture in the petty state.
 Of interest are the 3D film "Grandure and Glory of the Reuss Dynasty" (always shown on the hour) and the archaeological findings, including the Romanesque double chapel.

 On the bel etage of the Lower Castle, which has housed a museum since 1929, visitors can experience the past history of the princely residence in an historic ambiance.
 In the former court kitchen in the Lower Castle, there is also a show textiles workshop, presenting the chequered history of Greiz' textiles industry.